 Never underestimate the importance of a good credit score.
 Why?
 Because that number can help in many ways.
 It can help lower interest rates on car loans and mortgages, and even enables you to get better rates on your insurance, according to the Insurance Information Institute (I.I.I.).

-by Joe Soda in Business Insurance on Monday, January 26, 2015
+by James West in Business Insurance on Monday, January 26, 2015

 Many insurance companies give discounts on most personal lines insurance policies for those with good credit.

 Insurance scores and credit scores differ.
 Credit scores predict credit delinquency while insurance scores predict insurance losses.
 Both are calculated from information in a credit report, such as: